 An outstanding print is the culmination of my photographic endeavors.

-I process print files, doing the traditional tasks of dodging and burning, adjusting contrast and saturation, but using modern digital tools to make these minute adjustments.
+I process print files, doing the traditional tasks of dodging and burning, adjusting contrast and saturation, but using modern digital tools to make these adjustments.
 This process can take many, many hours and many iterations to reach the full potential of the original capture.
 As Ansel Adams stated, “The negative is comparable to the composer's score and the print to its performance.”
 It was true in his day and remains true today.
 The technology might be different, but the basic process is still the same.

-The prints are made on best photo paper stock currently available, using archival pigment inks.
+Prints are made on best photo paper stock currently available, using archival pigment inks.
 When properly displayed or stored, the prints have a permanence rating of 60 to 100 years.

 I would be happy to make prints to customs sizes to meet your needs.